 Bids may not be withdrawn, retracted, or reduced.

-Government leases currently available for auction can be found on the Government Listings page.
+Government listings currently available may be found on the Government Listings page.
 Government Listings are divided into sale groups.
 Each sale group contains one or more parcels from a specific agency.
 All parcels within a sale group open for due diligence at the same time.

 Sealed bid parcels open for bidding at the same time, and close at the same time.
 The opening and closing dates and times for bidding are always available on the Government Listings site.